7 Ways to Prevent Blisters on Your Feet from Walking

 Even if you have shoes that are the right size, you should work your wear into them.
 Any new pair of shoes will need to be broken in to give you a comfortable and safe fit.
 You should try to wear and walk in your shoes several times before you wear them for a long walk or run.

 While not having the right shoes can cause blisters, they can also develop if your body and feet are not used to the exertion.
-When many people start exercising for the first time, they can make the mistake of starting too fast and too strong.
+When many people start exercising for the first time, they often make the mistake of starting too quickly and too intensely.
 While you may feel motivated to take a long walk and burn more calories, you could end up setting yourself back as it will increase the likelihood that you will be injured.

 A common injury for novice walkers and runners is the development of foot blisters.
-To ensure you are able to avoid this, you should try to build up your walking distance by following a plan set for beginners.
-This could help you avoid blisters and other injuries as it will help to build up your skin’s resistance
+To avoid this, try building up your walking distance by following a beginner’s plan.
+This can help you avoid blisters and other injuries by building up your skin’s resistance

 3. Keep Feet Dry